RHS Growing Guides

 Pruning and Training

-When the leaves start to turn yellow in autumn, cut down the stems to stumps about 8cm (3in) tall.
-Leave these as useful indicators of where the tubers are.
-Place the prunings over the stumps to keep the soil warm and make it easier to dig up the tubers in frosty weather.
+When the leaves start to turn yellow in autumn, cut down the stems to about 8cm (3in) tall.
+Leave the stumps as useful indicators of where the tubers are.
+Place the prunings over the cut stems to keep the soil warm and make it easier to dig up the tubers in frosty weather.

 Harvesting